sanoobthekke/ckanext-security/README.md

 # Provide a help page to allow 2fa users to contact support or get more information
 # Shows up as 'Need help?' on the 2fa entry form beside the submit button.
 Does not display a link if none provided
 ckanext.security.mfa_help_link = https://data.govt.nz/catalogue-guide/releasing-data-on-data-govt-nz/how-do-i-set-up-two-factor-authentication/

+# If you're utilizing a cloud-based Redis cache solution, such as AWS ElastiCache, that implements encryption in transit, you may need to configure the following settings:
+ckanext.security.redis.ssl = True
+ckanext.security.redis.ssl_keyfile = '/path/to/your/redis/ssl/keyfile'
+ckanext.security.redis.ssl_certfile = '/path/to/your/redis/ssl/certfile'
+ckanext.security.redis.ssl_cert_reqs = CERT_REQUIRED
+ckanext.security.redis.ssl_ca_certs = '/path/to/your/redis/ssl/ca/certs'
 ```

 ## How to install?